-In 2019, lead was tested at five residential taps in the ECMA system.
+In 2022, lead was tested at five residential taps in the ECMA system.
 Lead was not detected in any of the samples.
 Another round of lead testing will be conducted in 2022.
 Lead is tested every three years for all water systems.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 ECMA is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing fixtures.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking water Hotline or www.epa.gov/lead.
 NITRATE ADVISORY - Nitrate in drinking water at levels above 10 mg/l-N is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
-Nitrate levels in drinking water routine positive can cause blue baby syndrome.
-Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are a caring for an infant you should ask for advice from your health care provider.
+Nitrate levels in drinking water

-EAGLE CREST RESORT DRINKING WATER TESTED IN 2021 Chemical MCL MCLG RANGE OF RESULTS Meets Standard?
-Most Recent Test Typical Source of Contaminant Barium (ppb) 2000 2000 ND - 13 Yes 2019 Leaching from Natural Deposits Fluoride (ppm) 4 4 0.1 - 0.2 Yes 2019 Leaching from Natural Deposits Gross Alpha (pCi/L) 15 0 ND - 5 Yes 2020 Leaching from Natural Deposits Nitrate (ppm as Nitrogen) 10 10 1 - 6 Yes 2021 Fertilizers, septic tanks Nitrate+Nitrite (as N) 10 10 1 - 7 Yes 2019 Fertilizers, septic tanks Chromium, total (ppb) 100 100 ND - 1 Yes 2021 Leaching from Natural Deposits Sodium (ppm) n/a n/a 21 n/a 2021 Leaching from Natural Deposits Uranium (ppb) 30 0 ND - 5 Yes 2021 Leaching from Natural Deposits

-ND = Not Detected; ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal

-BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM Bacteria Type Treatment Technique Number of Positives Meets Standard?
-Typical Source Of Contaminant Total Coliform Bacteria More than one positive sample in a month requires assessment and corrective action 0 Yes Coliform bacteria are naturally present in the environment.
+EAGLE CREST RESORT DRINKING WATER TESTED IN 2022 Chemical MCL MCLG RANGE OF RESULTS Meets Standard?
+Most Recent Test Typical Source of Contaminant Barium (ppb) 2000 2000 13 - 28 Yes 2019 - 2022 Leaching from Natural Deposits Fluoride (ppm) 4 4 0.1 Yes 2019 - 2022 Leaching from Natural Deposits Gross Alpha (pCi/L) 15 0 ND - 5 Yes 2019 - 2020 Leaching from Natural Deposits Nitrate (ppm as Nitrogen) 10 1 Yes 2022 Fertilizers, septic tanks Nitrate+Nitrite (as N) 10 10 1-7 Yes 2022 Fertilizers, septic tanks Chromium, total (ppb) 100 100 ND - 1 Yes 2019 - 2022 Leaching from Natural Deposits Sodium (ppm) n/a n/a 21 n/a 2021 - 2022 Leaching from Natural Deposits Uranium (ppb) 30 0 2.7 - 4.7 Yes 2020 - 2021 Leaching from Natural Deposits ND = Not Detected; ppb = parts-per-billion; ppm = parts-per-million; n/a = not applicable; MCL = Maximum Contaminant Level; (MCLG) = federal MCL Goal BACTERIA LEVELS IN THE DISTRIBUTION SYSTEM Bacteria Type Treatment Technique Number of Positives Meets Standard?
+Typical Source Of Contaminant Total Coliform Bacteria More than a month re and correct quires ass 0 Yes Coliform bacteria are naturally present in the environment.
 MCL Number of Positives Meets Standard?
-Typical Source Of Contaminant E. coli Positive in a total coliform or E. coli repeat sample or total coliform repeat positive following E. coli 0 Yes E. coli is a specific species of coliform bacteria found in the intestines of warm-blooded animals and humans
+Typical Source Of Contaminant E. coli Positive in coli repeat coliform re E. coli rout sample or peat positiv total ve following 0 Yes E. coli is a specific species of coliform bacteria found in the intestines of warm-blooded animals and humans.